dabdine/trools/README.md

 A test framework for JSR-94.
 The aim of this project is to allow testing of rules agnostic of any rules implementation by way of JSR-94.

+Authored and maintained by Derek Abdine (derek abdine <at> gmail dot com) and Daniel Akiva.

 Here's a quick start example test case:

     @RunWith(JessRulesJUnit4ClassRunner.class)